bely-lab/deep-learning-perceptron-mlp-tutorial/readme.md

 ## Learning Context

-This work was completed while participating in the **Deep Learning Indaba** learning program.
+This work was completed while participating in the **Deep Learning INDABA** coordinated by many african universities.
 The tutorial structure and exercises were part of the educational material provided during the program.

 This repository serves as documentation of the concepts I practiced and implemented during the session.